 Kaiāwhina Tiaki Pukapuka

-Library assistants carry out a variety of tasks needed to help run a library including organising material and helping library users.
+Library assistants do a variety of tasks within a library including organising material and helping library users.

 Library assistants usually earn